 In general, most people pursuing compensation through Roundup weed killer lawsuits received high levels of exposure to glyphosate, the main ingredient in Roundup.
 This was usually because of their occupation.
 This may include:

-However, some were also individuals who used the herbicide on their lawn for years.
+However, some were also individuals who used the herbicide on their lawns for years.
 Anyone who has or had non-Hodgkin’s lymphoma and can verify exposure to glyphosate may be eligible to file a Roundup weed killer cancer lawsuit.
 Let us review your medical records and discuss your case with you.
 We may be able to pursue compensation on your behalf.

 Some immediate family members of those who passed away following a non-Hodgkin’s lymphoma diagnosis may also be able to pursue compensation for their family.
 While a payout cannot bring your loved one back, it can help you heal.
-It can lift the financial stresses that occurred because of your loved one’s death, while also holding Roundup and its parent companies liable for their actions.
+It can lift the financial stresses that occurred because of your loved one’s death while also holding Roundup and its parent companies liable for their actions.

 In general, there are two things you need to show to be able to pursue this type of claim:

-We can help you prove your case if you believe you qualify based on these criteria.
+A Zanes Law Roundup weed killer cancer lawsuit lawyer can help you prove your case if you believe you qualify based on these criteria.
 We can request your medical records and work with you to build a strong case to back your claim.
 Then, we can pursue legal action on your behalf.
 Let us file a claim or join MDL 2741 currently underway.

-There is no “cure” for non-Hodgkin’s lymphoma, but there are treatments that may be effective in putting cancer into remission or getting the patient into a partial remission that allows doctors to treat cancer as a chronic condition.
+There is no “cure” for non-Hodgkin’s lymphoma, but there are treatments that may be effective in putting cancer into remission or getting the patient into partial remission that allows doctors to treat cancer as a chronic condition.

-Short periods of hospitalization may be necessary to ensure the patient tolerates treatments and avoids infection, or to nurse them back to health if illness occurs.
+Short periods of hospitalization may be necessary to ensure the patient tolerates treatments and avoids infection or to nurse them back to health if illness occurs.
 However, treatment for non-Hodgkin’s lymphoma generally occurs on an outpatient basis.
 You may need to go to your hospital or an oncology clinic for radiation, chemotherapy, and/or immunotherapy regularly.

 Non-Hodgkin’s lymphoma does not always require treatment.
 In some cases, it can be very non-aggressive, and your doctor may simply observe for a time before taking action.